Punktum-dk/epp-service-specification/README.md

 ## Encoding and IDN domains

 The danish registry supports IDN domain names and the EPP commands support punycode notation for this in requests.
 We do however not support punycode notation in responses at this time.

+## DNSSEC management for a domain

+The update domain command does not support DNSSEC management at this time.

 # Supported Object Transform and Query Commands